it-hms/azure-device-props-example-python/README.md

 pip install -r requirements.txt
 ```

 ### Rename env_set_example to env_set.sh (one time).
-Copy SAS token to this file(one time).
+Copy Connection String to this file(one time).
 Source this file (each time you need the environment )
+Please note that Connection String is different than the SAS token.
 There is an example env set script provided: env_set_example, rename this file to env_set.sh ( this is ignored by git).
 Source this file:
 ```
 source ./env_set.sh
 ```